Colored Coins: Transfer transactions

 Transfer transactions are used to send colored coins from one address to another.
-It is also possible to transfer coins of mulctiple colors in a single transfer transaction.
+It is also possible to transfer coins of multiple colors in a single transfer transaction.
 Tagging-based coloring is the most well-known algorithm for this operation.

 If colored coins are used as input for transactions that do not follow the transfer protocol, the value associated with their color is lost.
 Furthermore, their value can also be lost in a malformed transaction.

 There are one or more colored inputs in a transfer transaction.
 Inputs do not need to be of the same color, e.g. "gold" and "silver" can be transferred within one transaction, which is beneficial for peer-to-peer trade.
 The order of inputs and outputs within a transaction, as it is used for non-ambiguous decoding.

 Alternative coloring algorithms

 Determining a way to transfer colored coins from one Bitcoin address to another is the most complex part of the colored coins protocol.
 For transactions with only one input and one output, it is easy to determine that the color of the output coins is the same color that was received by the input address, since a Bitcoin address can only handle a single color value.
 However, in transactions with multiple inputs and outputs, determining which colored coins of inputs correspond to which outputs become a more complex task.
 For that, there are several algorithms that propose to solve this problem, each one with its peculiarities.